Portloe

 Where Nets Pulse with Grit!

-Portloe grips Roseland’s cliffs, its tiny harbour alive with crab boats and fishers’ ropes.
-Steep lanes plunge to the slipway—no beach, just sea’s roar and nets drying by the Lugger Hotel.
-Born of pilchard hauls, it shuns St Mawes’ polish, staying raw where tides carve stone.
-Ship Inn pours pasties and pints, cliffs loom fierce, guarding a nook too rugged for crowds.
-No scroll holds its toil, but each wave hums work, Roseland’s untamed edge.
+Portloe grips Roseland’s cliffs, its tiny harbour alive with crab boats, coiled ropes, and gulls that never leave.
+Steep lanes plunge to the slipway—no beach here, just the sea’s roar and nets drying against weathered stone.
+Built on pilchard hauls and hard graft, Portloe shuns the polish of St Mawes, clinging to its raw, timeworn charm where tides carve into granite.
+The cliffs loom close, fierce and folded, guarding a cove too rugged for crowds, too honest to show off.
+No scroll holds its toil, but each wave hums with quiet purpose—Roseland’s untamed edge at work.

 Information